AdityaTak77/Soccer-Player-Re-Identification/README.md

 ## ✅ Demo Ready

-📌 _Tested on NVIDIA T4 and A100 GPUs on Colab Pro_
+📌 _Tested on NVIDIA T4 and A100 GPUs on Google Colab
 📦 _End-to-end tracking on HD video under 2 minutes_